CobBO: Coordinate Backoff Bayesian Optimization with Two-Stage Kernels: Algorithm

-In order to balance between exploitation and exploration, we alternate between two different approaches in selecting $C_t$.
-For the first approach that emphasizes exploitation, we estimate the top performing coordinate directions.
-A similar method is used in~\cite{mania2018}.
-We select $C_t$ to be the coordinates with the largest absolute gradient values of the RBF regression on the whole space $\Omega$ at point $V_t$.

-For the second approach that favors exploration, we induce a preference distribution $\pi_t$ over the coordinate set $I$, and sample a variable-size coordinate block $C_t$ accordingly.
+We induce a preference distribution $\pi_t$ over the coordinate set $I$, and sample a variable-size coordinate block $C_t$ accordingly.
 This distribution is updated at iteration $t$ through a multiplicative weights update method~\cite{sanjeev12}.
-Specifically, the values of $\pi_t$ at coordinates in $C_t$ increase in face of an improvement or decrease otherwise according to different multiplicative ratios $\alpha$ and $\beta$, respectively,
+Specifically, the values of $\pi_t$ at coordinates in $C_t$ starts off uniform and increase in face of an improvement or decrease otherwise according to different multiplicative ratios $\alpha>1$ and $\beta>1$, respectively,